 Welcome to the PreClass session for this class!
 This lesson includes information about supplies both needed and recommended for class.

 Note that you can likely try out the supplies you already have for this class.
 You can also use whatever colors you desire – change it up from the colors used in the examples.
-A little about the colors used in this class

 - Daniel Smith Watercolor tubes are what I use.
-Here’s a bit on the colors in my palette, but you can use what colors YOU like:

 - 6 Essentials Set — two reds, two yellows, two blues

-- Also okay to use: Koi Sketchbox, Gansai Tambi (these are both a little more like guache so they don’t layer as nicely as the Daniel Smith paints)
+- Also totally okay to use: Koi Sketchbox, Gansai Tambi (these are both a little more like guache so they don’t layer as nicely as the Daniel Smith paints)

 This class does not cover the creation of cards in the videos.
 The backgrounds are taught, then below each video, finished cards are shown and a description is provided with basic tips.
 You can use these backgrounds along with any of the card design videos you find on YouTube!